 Code of Conduct

-In order to make our position clear to our suppliers, our own staff, as well as to any other parties, we have set up this AstorMueller group code of conduct.
+In order to make our position clear to our suppliers, our own staff, as well as to any other parties, we have set up this AstorMueller Code of Conduct.
 It is a non-negotiable requirement from our side that all our suppliers, and their subcontractors, without exception, should follow this Code.
 Most of the requirements of this Code of Conduct follow the official ILO conventions and Recommendations, or similar international instruments.

 Rules or provisions already existing apart from the National Law, and demanding higher standards, will remain unaffected and must be observed.